bassmanitram/yacba/README.CONFIG.md

   should_truncate_results: true

 profiles:
+  default:
+    model_string: "litellm:gemini/gemini-1.5-flash"
+    system_prompt: "You are a helpful assistant."
+    tool_configs_dir: "~/.yacba/tools/"
+    show_tool_use: false

   development:
-    model_string: "litellm:gemini/gemini-1.5-flash"
+    inherits: default
     system_prompt: "You are a helpful development assistant with access to tools."
-    tool_configs_dir: "~/.yacba/tools/"
     show_tool_use: true
     model_config:
       temperature: 0.7